AdityaGarg8/git-credential-email/README.md

 #### Nix/NixOS

 On NixOS or a platform running the Nix package manager, one can install the `git-credential-email` meta package or an individual helper package.
-To e.g. install the meta package in an interactive shell environment, run:
+For example to install the meta package in an interactive shell environment, run:

 ```bash
 nix-shell -p git-credential-email